Controversies in Hyperkalaemia Management and Practical Approaches

 Controversy is good.
 But when it comes to hyperkalaemia management, we need solutions.

-Professor Sydney Tang (Chair), Professor Chuan-Ming Hao and Dr Kieran McCafferty discuss the implementation of hyperkalaemia management strategies for patients with CKD in line with recent guidelines updates.
+Chair, Prof Sydney Tang (University of Hong Kong, HK) Prof Chuan-Ming Hao (Huashan Hospital, CN) and Dr Kieran McCafferty (Queen Mary University London, UK) discuss the implementation of hyperkalaemia management strategies for patients with CKD in line with recent guidelines updates.

 The objectives of this educational symposium are to: